zackexplosion/Baby-Hospital-How-To-Fall-Stuck-Into-Backend-Web-Development-With-Node.js/docs/001_start_coding.md

   * Like we talked about before, some information may not be available for now
     * Maybe we don't know the parent yet
     * Maybe we don't know the name yet
-    * But for the biological gender and weight, Surely we should know!
+    * But for the birth time, biological gender and weight, Surely we should know!
-    * So that's why those column marked with "*" which means those information are required to fill while you entering those information.
+    * So that's why those column marked with "*"
+    * which means those information are required to fill while you entering those information.

 ## Here is the Baby schema
 ```javascript